From Israeli coalition: Unity and healing, without Netanyahu

 According to Dr. Talshir, there can be strength in having such a government with a minimal numeric edge.
 If even one partner bolts, all face a new election, making it in no one’s interest to put too much strain on it.

-Their superpower is instead, she suggests, being focused on the greater goal: “Bringing Israel back to the brass tacks of politics, economy and society, to cherish a more inclusive, tolerant, public discourse.”
+Its superpower is instead, she suggests, being focused on the greater goal: “Bringing Israel back to the brass tacks of politics, economy, and society, to cherish a more inclusive, tolerant, public discourse.”